-For example, you should install inexpensive hose connection vacuum breakers (pictured left) to backsiphonage through prevent hoses.
-Lawn sprinkling systems, swimming pools, and boilers must be equipped with an appropriate backflow prevention assembly.
-In certain need instances. vou may professional assistance in determining the required protection against backflow, or to test and certify that your backflow preventers are working properly.
+For example, you should install inexpensive hose connection vacuum breakers (pictured left) prevent backsiphonage to through hoses.
+Lawn s p rink ling systems, swimming pools, and boilers must be equipped with appropriate backflow an prevention assembly.
+In certain instances, you may need professional assistance in determinina the required protection against backflow, or to test and certify that your backflow preventers are working properly.